SilasK/Parenting_blog/Readme.md

-# Milena & Silas paternity blog
+# Our parenting blog

 ## English

-I wanted to write this blog together with my wife about our experience as parents starting with pregnancy.
+I wanted to write this blog together with my wife about our experience as parents starting with pregnancy (other blogs will follow).
 With now three children we have something of experience which, which I wanted to share with you.

 Personally I like reading blogs from others and reading about their experience.